IT troubleshooting and updates are never what they seem on the surface. Application dependency mapping tools reveal...

 You break into a sweat and shift your focus immediately to the outage.
 At first, you're flummoxed because HR1, the server hosting the HR application, is online and available.
 However, HR1 depends on a file share hosted on SRV1.
 With that file share offline, the HR application was unable to service user requests and crashed.

 Ring any bells?
 This real-world situation is an example of an application dependency.
 In the fast-moving world of IT, bound by service-level agreements, IT operations needs insight into the interrelationships of hardware and software components.

-To start, understand how application dependencies work, then examine the tools available to discover and map them.
+To start, understand how these relationships develop, then examine the application dependency mapping tools available to expose them.